Doctor of Philosophy (PhD) in Operational Technology

 Dr. Chandra Bajracharya

-Chandra Bajracharya received the Ph.D. degree in electrical and computer engineering from Old Dominion University, USA, in 2014.
-She is a faculty member with the Department of Electrical Engineering, Capitol Technology University, USA.
+Chandra Bajracharya received the PhD degree in electrical and computer engineering from Old Dominion University, USA, in 2014.
+She is a faculty member within Capitol Tech's Department of Electrical Engineering.
 She was associated with the Frank Reidy Research Center for Bioelectrics and worked on several projects funded by U.S. Air Force and National Institute of Health.
 Her research interests include wireless networking, cyber-physical systems, power electronics, alternative energy, communication systems, numerical electromagnetics, UWB antenna design, and signal and image processing.

 The PhD program offers 2-degree completion requirement options.